calebpan/GTAC-Zonal-Stats/Python/README.md

 ## **Primary POCs**
 Primary setup contact (contact for any issues withi setting up the zonal stats example and running it):\
-  -Caleb Pan - caleb.pan@usda.gov
+  - Caleb Pan - caleb.pan@usda.gov

  Primary authors (contact if any major bugs are found):\
-  -Caleb Pan - caleb.pan@usda.gov
+  - Caleb Pan - caleb.pan@usda.gov

  ## **Dependencies**
- -Python 3\
+ - Python 3\
- -rasterio\
+ - rasterio\
- -geopandas
+ - geopandas

  ## **Using**
  Best if used within a conda environment.
 In your env, install rasterio and geopandas.
 May need to install glob as well.\